merocode-com/Disaster-Response-Pipelines/README.md

     - App logic is implemnted in `app/run.py`, where it:
         - Uses plotly to compose a couple of graphs that helps explore the dataset.
         - Loads the saved model from the pkl file and uses it to predict the categories of the message entered via the app.
+4. Directory `notebooks` includes two jupyter notebooks that I used during implementing ETL & ML pipelines.

 ## The Model Performance
 Here is the classification report on the final model.

 ![Model classification report](media/classification_report.png)

 And the accuracy score.

 ![Model Accuracy score](media/accuracy_score.png)

-I had to use a really low number of estimators of the `RandomForestClassifier` to reduce the file size of the final model so that Github let me upload it to the repo :)
+I had to use "10" which is a really low number of estimators for the `RandomForestClassifier` to reduce the file size of the final model so that Github let me upload it to the repo :)

-Locally I trained the model setting `n_estimators` to 200, and results were greatly improved.
+Locally I trained the model setting `n_estimators` to "200", and results were greatly improved.

 Here is the classification report on the final model.

 ![Model classification report](media/classification_report_200.png)

 And the accuracy score.

 ![Model Accuracy score](media/accuracy_score_200.png)